-There are no restrictions to any contraceptive method (method to avoid pregnancy) for this study as long as it is in agreement with your study doctor.
-You should make sure to use the contraceptive method agreed to between you and your study doctor throughout the study and for 60 hours (5 half-lives) after the last dose of the BMS Attachment Inhibitor.
+At a minimum, subjects must agree to use either one "highly effective" or "less effective" method of contraception (method to avoid pregnancy) for during participation in this study.
+You should make sure to use the contraceptive method agreed to between you and your study doctor throughout the study and for 60 hours (5 half-lives) after the last dose of the Attachment Inhibitor.